ibm-cloud-docs/assistant/dialog-voice-actions.md

 {: codeblock}

-## Applying advanced {{site.data.keyword.texttospeechshort}} services to specific topics ](#dialog-voice-actions-text-advanced)
+## Applying advanced commands to the {{site.data.keyword.texttospeechshort}} services
+{: #dialog-voice-actions-text-advanced}

 You can apply a set of parameters to pass to the {{site.data.keyword.texttospeechshort}} service. {{site.data.keyword.conversationshort}} allows a user to dynamically define the parameters based on the dialog flow.
-For instance, you can choose a specific voice at a specific point in the dialog flow or step in the Action.
+For instance, you can choose a specific voice at a specific point in the dialog flow or step in the actions.

 ```json